Skip to content

 StarDate

-Brief Program – Weekdays: 2 pm
+Brief Program – Weekdays: 6 am and 2 pm

 StarDate tells you what to look for in the night sky, and explains the science, history, and skylore behind these objects.
 It also keeps informs on the latest research findings and space missions.
 And it offers tidbits on astronomy in the arts and popular culture, providing ways for people with diverse interests to keep up with the universe.